EeshaanReddy/StellarEscape/README.md

 2. **Project Report**
    - Detailed documentation of the project
 3. **Demo Videos**
-   - Showcasing the VR musical experience in action
+   - Showcasing the VR desires and music
 4. **iShowcase Images**
-   - High-quality visuals of the setup and gameplay
+   - Pictures and videos taken during the event

 ## Sample Section
 Access the sample section of the project files via this link: